fireflewdev/ISAU-J6/README.md

 - Master volume
 - GUI

-Is able to be integrated into most DAWs, there are still some issues with automation and persitency in the controls
+Is able to be integrated into most DAWs, there are still some issues with automation and persistency in the controls